gramantin/awesome-rails/README.md

 - [Beatstream](https://github.com/Darep/Beatstream) -  App for streaming music from any computer running Ruby on Rails to anywhere
 - [listenup](https://github.com/ooofinooo/listenup) -  An application that allows users to search for songs and add them to friends playlist  [Live](http://listenup-songshare.herokuapp.com)
+- [alonetone](https://github.com/sudara/alonetone) - an independent music platform, allowing musicians to host and distribute their music in a non-commercial, easy-to-use environment.
+[Live](https://alonetone.com/)

 #### Nature